mohammad76/event-manager/README.md

 # What's Event Manager ?
 Event Manager system help you to manage your events and members

+# Demo
+you can see online demo at https://event-manager.liara.run/

 # Documentaion
 in readthedocs you can see full Documentaion of project